 "The Kathmandu Valley day Tour includes the visit of Kathmandu Durbar Square, Swayambhunath Stupa ( Monkey Temple), Pashupatinath Temple, and Boudhanath Stupa."

-Kathmandu is the Capital city of Nepal.
-Kathmandu is a valley surrounded by four hills-Fulchowki, Chandragiri, Shivapuri and Nagarjuna.
-Kathmandu Valley has three major cities Kathmandu, Bhaktapur, and Patan.
+Kathmandu is the Capital city of Nepal and a gateway to all parts of the Nepal Himalaya which is surrounded by four hills-Fulchowki, Chandragiri, Shivapuri and Nagarjuna.
+The three major cities of Kathmandu Valley are Bhaktapur, Patan, and Kathmandu itself.
 Situated the altitude of 4,500 feet above the sea level, Kathmandu is home to seven UNESCO World Heritage sites Kathmandu Durbar Square, Bhaktapur Durbar Square, Patan Durbar Square, Pashupatinath Temple, Chagu Narayan Temple, Swoyambhunath Stupa and Boudhanath Stupa. other popular landmarks like Ranipokhari, Dhara Dhara, Sundhara, Ghantaghar, Singadurbar and Budhanilkantha among others.
 Kalanki, Sundarijal, Balaju park, Chobhar, and Shivapuri Nagarjun National Park among others are some of the major gateways in Kathmandu.
-Before the unification of Nepal in the 18th century, the three cities were independent states ruled by the Malla Kings.
+In the 18th century before the unification of Nepal, these major cities were independent states ruled by the Malla Kings.

 - Kathmandu Durbar Square